 Anaphylactic reactions are life-threatening reactions that present with itching, hives, and swelling of the throat that leads to breathing difficulty.
 Common triggers are food, insect bites, certain medications, and latex.
 These reactions can progress quickly and can be fatal without quick treatment.
-The primary treatment for anaphylactic reactions is an epinephrine injection, or epi- pen, with no contraindication for using.
-Parents/guardians of students with known anaphylactic reactions must provide a signed medication/treatment request form and a medical authorization form from their health care provider prescribing an epi-pen to use at school.
-The parents/guardians must also provide the epi-pen as prescribed.
-The medical authorization should also state that the student has been trained and can self-administer using an epi-pen.
-This allows the student to keep an epi-pen with him/her while at school.
-The designated staff can also administer an epi-pen if the student is not able to self-administer.

-Whenever an epi-pen is administered to a student, the student will be transported to an emergency facility by EMS for medical evaluation.
+The primary treatment for anaphylactic reactions is an epinephrine injection, or epipen, with no contraindication for use.
+Parents/guardians of students with known anaphylactic reactions must provide a signed medication/treatment request form and a medical authorization form from their health care provider prescribing an epipen to use at school.
+The parents/guardians must also provide the epipen as prescribed.
+The medical authorization should also state that the student has been trained and can self-administer using an epipen.
+This allows the student to keep an epipen with him/her while at school.
+The designated staff can also administer an epipen if the student is not able to self-administer.
+Whenever an epipen is administered to a student, the student will be transported to an emergency facility by EMS for medical evaluation.